poenneby/practical-clojure-persistence/README.md

 ```

-And once we have all the attributes of monuments we must transform them to the format our front end is expecting
+And once we have all the attributes of the monuments we must transform them to the format our front end is expecting

 We write a little function for that: